Welcome to this week’s episode of the online marketing series for beginners! The first online tool we’re going to be talking about is websites. But, b

 Look, even though some may think that the aspect of a website isn’t as important as its content, finding the colors, font types, and images that convey your business’s tone and voice will help your customers feel more comfortable with your site.
 The right branding may even let your business look more trustworthy.

-If you’d like to keep on reading more info about branding, check out this blog post on understanding font and color.
+If you’d like to keep on reading more info about branding, check out this blog post on creating your own online presence.